-6. The role of the IFIs
+6. The role of the independent fiscal institutions

-This section explores the role of IFIs in determining first-release forecast errors.
-Since the variation over time of information related to IFIs is generally limited, we drop the country-fixed effects from our baseline regression framework and add information on IFIs.
-It should be noted, though, that any effect detected through IFI variables needs to be interpreted with care, as such effect may also (partly) be driven by time invariant factors.
-Table 8 reports the results, where $if i{i,t}$ is a dummy for the presence of an IFI, $ifi_macro{i,t-1}$ is a dummy with value 1 when an IFI produces or assesses the macroeconomic forecast used in the budgetary process and ifi_himedia{i,t} is a dummy with value 1 when an IFI with high media impact produces or assesses the macroeconomic forecast.
-The data on IFIs are obtained from the IMF Fiscal Council dataset which we update to match the sample period of our other data.
+This section explores the role of IFIs in determining forecast errors.
+19 Since the variation over time of information related to IFIs is generally limited, we drop the country-fixed effects from our baseline regression framework and add information on IFIs.
+It should be noted, though, that any effect detected through IFI variables needs to be interpreted with care, as such effect may also (partly) be driven by other time-invariant factors.
+Table 7 reports the results.
+In order to capture relevant information on IFIs, we construct three dummy variables: $ifi{i,t-1}$ is a dummy for the presence of an IFI, $ifi_macro{i,t-1}$ is a dummy with value 1 when an independent IFI produces or assesses the macroeconomic forecast used in the budgetary process and ifi_himedia{i,t-1} is a dummy with value 1 when an IFI with high media impact produces or assesses the macroeconomic forecast.20 The data on IFIs are obtained from the IMF Fiscal Council dataset which we update to match the sample period of our other data.
 For convenience, Column (1) repeats the baseline regression.
-As a stepping stone for the regression with a fiscal council dummy in Column (3), we drop the country fixed effects in Column (2).
-In particular, the lagged debt ratio switches from a significant positive to a significant negative sign, indicating that it partly takes over the role of the country fixed effects in Column (1).
+As a stepping stone for the regression with a fiscal council dummy in Column (3), we drop the country-fixed effects in Column (2).
+In particular, the lagged debt ratio switches from a significant positive to a significant negative sign, indicating that it partly takes over the role of the country-fixed effects in Column (1).
 The negative sign on the lagged debt ratio in Column (2) suggests that it is the high debt countries that are relatively over-optimistic in their budgetary projections.
 The government type loses significance in Column (2).
-Column (3) includes the lagged fiscal institution dummy.
+Column (3) includes the lagged IFI dummy.
 The estimates suggest that its presence is conducive to better realized budgetary performance relative to what was projected.
 This effect seems to be mainly present for IFIs with high media impact.
 Reassuringly, the coefficient estimates of the baseline variables are essentially unaffected in terms of significance or insignificance by the inclusion of dummies related to IFIs.